windriver-codecamp/GPU-WRLinux/3_Software/2_Kernel_Device_Driver/README.md

 Select “Yes”
 ```

+Now we complete the driver installation.

 ## Issues

-:bomb: At the first time of running "./NVIDIA-Linux-x86_64-460.73.01.run --kernel-source-path /usr/src/kernel", the following error will occured
+### 1. At the first time of running "./NVIDIA-Linux-x86_64-460.73.01.run --kernel-source-path /usr/src/kernel", the following error will occured

 ```
 ERROR: The Nouveau kernel driver is currently in use by your system.
 This driver is incompatible with the NVIDIA driver, and must be disabled before proceeding.
 Please consult the NVIDIA driver